akshaynanavati/python-stockfighter/README.rst

 python-stockfighter
 ====
-A stockfighter API written in Python
+A stockfighter API written in Python.
+Docs can be found `here <http://akshaynanavati.github.io/python-stockfighter>`_.

 It wraps the api methods described here_ with Python function calls using the requests_ library.
 This project is still a WIP, but the basic functionality exists.
 Things like tests,